Mathnasium Cost 2026: What US Parents Actually Pay and What to Ask Before You Enroll?

 Frequently Asked Questions [FAQs]

-Why doesn’t Mathnasium show prices on its website?
+Why doesn’t Mathnasium list prices on its website?

-Mathnasium does not show prices on its website because it operates as a franchise.
-Each of the 1,000+ centers is independently owned and sets its own pricing.
-Corporate Mathnasium does not publish a national rate because there is no single national rate.
+Because Mathnasium operates as a franchise, each of its 1,000+ centers is independently owned and sets its own pricing.
+Mathnasium does not publish a national rate because there is no single national rate.
 Pricing is disclosed at the assessment meeting.

 Is Mathnasium cheaper than a private tutor?